roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 - Diff images are saved in the `<root>/__vis__/*/__diffs__` directory.
 - Baseline images are saved in the `<root>/__vis__/*/__baselines__` directory.

-You can customize the configuration:
+Here is the actual default configuration:

 ```ts
 // vitest.config.ts